JaniJegoroff/appium-server-launch/README.md

 # appium-server-launch

-Examples how to launch Appium server from code for several different language bindings
+This repo contains examples for launching Appium server programmatically for several different language bindings.